OHDSI/OHDSIonAWS/README.md

 At this point, you have a fully functioning and robust OHDSI environment to begin using.
 Following are some helpful points to consider regarding how to support this environment on-going.

 #### Atlas User Management
+If you enabled Atlas Security during your deployment, you can use an included shell script called ```atlasusermgmt.sh``` to add and delete users and to update their passwords.
+This script is included in the RStudio home directory of the first user in the comma-delimited list you provided.
+Simply run the script from the RStudio Terminal (as shown below).
+It will ask you for the ```OHDSI RDS Endpoint name``` and the ```Password for user ohdsi_security_user```.
+These are included in the ```ConnectionDetails.R``` file in the ```Connection string for the WebAPI database on RDS Aurora PostgreSQL```.
 ![alt-text](/images/atlasusermgmt.png "Atlas User Management")

 #### Upgrading Atlas/WebAPI